California Family Rights Act (CFRA)California

 The Basics of Family and Medical Leave in California

-The CFRA applies to all California businesses with at least 50 employees.
+The CFRA, passed in 1993, was updated effective Jan.
+1, 2021.
+The law now applies to all California businesses with at least five employees (used to be 50).
 This does not mean that every employee of a covered employer is entitled to leave benefits.
-To qualify, an employee must have 12 months of service and worked at least 1,250 hours in the 12 months prior to the requested start of leave.
+To qualify, an employee must have 12 months of service and worked at least 1,250 hours in the 12 months prior to the requested start of the leave.

 Leave is available in the following situations:

-- Birth, adoption, or placement of a new child
+- Birth, adoption, or foster placement of a new child

-- Care for a spouse, child, or a biological or adoptive parent with a “serious health condition”; or
+- Care for a spouse, domestic partner, child, adult child, child of a domestic partner, grandparent, grandchild, sibling, or a biological or adoptive parent with a “serious health condition”

-If eligible, an employee may take up to 12 weeks of leave over a 12-month period.
+If eligible, an employee may take up to 12 weeks of leave over 12 months.
 Note that the CFRA only mandates unpaid leave.
-However, you may require your employees to use any accrued paid leave they may have under certain circumstances.
+An employer can require an employee to use accrued paid leave under certain circumstances.

-The employee must also give 30 days notice before beginning leave for a “foreseeable” event, such as the due date to give birth to a child, or the date of a scheduled operation for a spouse.
-But even when there is an emergency or unforeseen event, the employee must still notify you–verbally if written notice is not possible–as soon as the employee becomes aware of the need for leave.
-If the employee fails to comply with these notification requirements, you as the employer may defer any leave request until you receive proper notice.
-In addition, employers have the right to require certification from the appropriate health care provider that there is a “serious medical condition” requiring the employee to take leave.
+The employee must give 30 days’ notice before beginning leave for a “foreseeable” event, such as the due date to give birth to a child, or the date of a scheduled operation for a spouse.
+In an emergency or unforeseen event, the employee must provide notice as soon as practicable.
+The employer must respond to the request within five days.